JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Make the messages look like chat bubbles #DONE
 - Only the last message should have this kind of styling #DONE
 - If a user clicks on the input(focuses it) it should show the previous search results #DONE
-- If user submits a query it should save it to the search results
+- If user submits a query it should save it to the search results #DONE
+- Turned is focused to a shared state between the message components #DONE
 - Then it should search again and filter the results, removing the previously messaged users
 - Selector for only messages or Users
 - Back button which will show the previous users again